Skip to Content

 The D / Golden Gate / Circa: All three affiliated properties waive resort fees on complimentary rooms.

-Downtown Grand: Resort fees are not waived, and need to be paid for comped room nights.
+Downtown Grand: Resort fees are not waived on comped room nights.

 Plaza: Resort fees are charged on comp room nights at Plaza.

-Golden Nugget: Resort fees are waived on comp nights at Golden Nugget.
+Golden Nugget: Resort fees are waived on complimentary nights.

-4 Queens / Binions: These two properties never charge a resort fee to begin with, so the same applies to complimentary hotel stays.
+4 Queens / Binions: The two sister properties never charge a resort fee to begin with.

 Off-Strip Properties